128technology/docs/docs/cli_reference.md

 ## `sync peer addresses`

-Synchronize dynamic addresses (DHCP and PPPoE) between routers and a conductor
+Synchronize dynamic addresses (DHCP and PPPoE) between routers and a conductor.

 #### Usage